Boots on the Ground: Employment Consultant Community of Practice Seminar

 *Attending the Tuesday seminar is not required in order to participate in Friday’s workshop, although you are encouraged to do so.
 Recordings of Tuesday’s events will be made available the following Wednesday to those who could not attend.
 Register for the Friday workshop that corresponds with this event by visiting to the Wise Calendar (scheduled for Friday of that same week).

-Please join us on Tuesday, January 12 for our seminar, “Job Development during COVID” with Trillium.
+Please join us on Tuesday, February 10 for our seminar, “4 Pillars of Professional Coaching” with ENSO

 Learning Objectives (Info, tools, and skills attendees will receive):

 - Boundaries: How to set boundaries and why they are vital to piece to independent